sajadfallahdoost/direction-route/README.md

 ## Notes
 - OSRM data will be stored in `osrm/data`.
 Re-run `make all` to refresh.
-- Respect Nominatim's usage policy: add a valid `USER_AGENT` and avoid aggressive polling.
+- Respect Nominatim's usage policy: add a valid `USER_AGENT`, set `NOMINATIM_EMAIL`, and avoid aggressive polling or consider hosting your own Nominatim instance.

 ### Optional: Using make (if installed)
 If you have GNU Make, you can simplify step 2: